inab/opeb-enrichers/repoEnricher/INSTALL.md

-# Installation instructions for githubEnricher
+# Installation instructions for OpenEBench repoEnricher

 * You need to have `cpan` in order to install the dependencies declared at [cpanfile](cpanfile). `cpan` is available in many Linux distributions (Ubuntu package `perl`, CentOS package `perl-CPAN`), and also at [App::Cpan](http://search.cpan.org/~andk/CPAN-2.16/) Perl package.